ruby-oauth/oauth2/README.md

 * time
 * logger (removed from stdlib in Ruby 3.5 so added as runtime dependency in v2.0.10)

-If you use a gem version of a core Ruby library it should work fine!
+If you use a gem version of a core Ruby library, it should work fine!

 </details>